AdaCore/gnatstudio/docs/users_guide/main_window.rst

   look for a project called :file:`default.gpr` in the current directory and load it if found.
 Otherwise, it copies the default project :file:`<prefix>/share/gps/default.gpr` into the current directory and loads it.
-GPS removs this temporary copy when exiting or loading another project if you have not modified the copy.
+GPS removes this temporary copy when exiting or loading another project if you have not modified the copy.

   The default project contains all the Ada source files from the specified